Polarized radiation from the spreading layer of the weakly magnetized neutron stars: Results for various geometries

-For the last column of the figure, we consider a small ring with a width of $1\degr$ and change its co-latitude (Fig~\ref{fig:Fig2.5}c).
-With the inclination fixed at $90\degr$, we can now see that PD is decreasing with the co-latitude of the ring (with an exceptional case of the ring at $60\degr$ which is discussed later).
-This happens because the emission observed from the normal to the surface is not polarized.
-For instance, the observer at the inclination of $90\degr$ sees the ring at the pole so that each part of it emits horizontally polarized light.
-At the equator, on the other hand, the emission coming to the observer from the center of the ring is not polarized at all, and this contributes to a further decrease in the overall observed PD.
-This trend of decrease of PD with co-latitude of the ring, however, breaks for the higher co-latitudes, as we see PD coming from the ring at the equator exceeding PD from the ring at $60\degr$ co-latitude.
-This is because the light from the ring observed at this medium angle is not all horizontally (like at the pole) or vertically (like at the equator) polarized but is a mixture of both, which partly cancel each other.
-This is also reflected in the PA dependency plot.
+For the last column of the figure, we considered a narrow ring with a width of $1\degr$ at different colatitudes and report the value of the colatitude of the lower edge of the ring, $\theta_{\rm max}$ (Fig.~\ref{fig:Fig2.5}c).
+With the inclination fixed at $90\degr$, the PD decreases with the colatitude of the ring (except for the case of the ring at $\theta_{\rm max}=60\degr$, which is discussed below).
+This occurs because the emission observed from the normal to the surface is not polarized.
+For instance, the observer at an inclination of $90\degr$ sees the radiation from the polar ring polarized (practically) horizontally.
+At the equator, on the other hand, the emission that arrives at the observer from the part of the ring in which the azimuthal angle is close to the angle of the observer is not polarized at all, and the light from this part of the SL contributes to a further decrease in the overall observed PD.
+This trend of a decrease in the PD with colatitude of the ring, however, breaks for the higher colatitudes because the PD from the ring at the equator exceeds the PD from the ring at a colatitude of $60\degr$.
+This is because the PA of the light from the ring observed at this intermediate angle varies with the azimuthal angle (i.e., the light is not horizontally polarized, like at the pole, nor vertically, like at the equator), leading to partial cancellation of the overall PD.
+This is also reflected in the PA-dependence plot.